ttappr/linked-vector/README.md

 [dependencies]
 linked-vector = "0.2"
 ```
-Or run this in the commandline from your project folder:
+Or run this on the command line from your project folder:

 ```console, ignore
 cargo add linked-vector